sqlongithub/SkyblockRemake/README.md

 # SkyblockRemake
-My remake of skyblock, trying to learn programming!
+A remake of Hypixel Skyblock
+We have no affiliation with Hypixel or the Hypixel Skyblock development team.